-Wherever you stay, you can still drive from Kihei to Kaanapali in about 30 minutes.
+Which ever area you decide to stay in, you can still drive from Kihei to Kaanapali in about 30 minutes.
 It’s not the most enjoyable drive though.
 It’s beautiful but absolutely jam-packed with a line of cars that never seems to end.
 Good luck if you need to turn around or turn across traffic!
 The traffic will depend on the time of day but unless you head out early, expect that road to be very busy.

 Other Areas to Stay In

-I’m sure what’s available around Kahului, Paia and Wailuku for accommodation but I would maybe even look at that area if we ever go back.
+I’m sure what’s available around Kahului, Paia and Wailuku for accommodation but I would consider looking at that area if we ever go back.
 We spent a lot of time around Paia and Kahului so ended up driving back and forth across the island quite a bit.
-South of Kihei you’ll find Wailea and Makena where you’re find higher end hotels than the older-style vacation rentals in Kihei.
+South of Kihei you’ll find Wailea and Makena where you’ll find higher end hotels rather than the older-style vacation rentals you see in Kihei.

 What to do in Maui

 Lucky you!
-You’ve landed in one of the most beautiful places on the planet.
-Now it’s time to get out and enjoy all it has to offer.
+You’ve landed in one of the most beautiful places on the planet!
+It’s time to get out and enjoy all it has to offer.
 Aside from longer journeys in SE Asia, this was one of the most active trips we’ve ever been on.
 We packed a lot of stuff into our one week stay and didn’t leave much time for relaxing.